-NYC Mayor Eric Adams to speak at Queens church just day after pleading not guilty to federal charges
+NYC Mayor Eric Adams speaks at Queens church just day after pleading not guilty to federal charges

 New York City Mayor Eric Adams is accused of taking bribes and illegal campaign contributions from foreign sources

-The mayor will deliver remarks at the Greater Allen A.M.E.
-Cathedral of New York as the church celebrates the installation service of a new reverend.
+The mayor delivered remarks at the Greater Allen A.M.E.
+Cathedral of New York as the church celebrated the installation service of a new reverend.

 Adams on Friday became the first sitting mayor of New York City to set foot in a courtroom as a criminal defendant.
 At his arraignment, he entered a not guilty plea to bribery, wire fraud and accepting improper campaign contributions.